Posts tagged Sanctification

 Harvey furthermore does a good job of stressing how important it is for believers to solidify a biblical worldview, for no Christian can avoid theology, nor should he want to.
 "What we believe about God determines the quality of our marriage....
 Your theology governs your entire life" (20, 21).
 Theory always precedes practice.
 It's great that Harvey emphasizes sound doctrine and the power of the gospel for maintaining a healthy Christian walk and marriage.
 His treatment of spousal death and difficult situations such as spousal abuse was instructive as well.

-Unfortunately, the book has too many imbalances for me to recommend it.
+Unfortunately, the book is too imbalanced to recommend.
 A major problem is that Harvey has an inadequate view of regeneration.
 There are two extremes.
-The first is instant sanctification, the belief that Christians are instantly perfected at conversion and thus no longer sin, so they don't need to grow in holiness and grace every day of their lives.
-The problem here is a low view of sin, for believers do still sin, and when sin is not repented of it gets worse and eventually leads to death; and even shows that the person may not be regenerated to begin with.
-The second extreme is the belief that Christians are forgiven but don't really change after their conversion; they remain wicked sinners in constant rebellion against God.
-This view undermines the power of God in our lives, and implies that believers never really mature or grow in holiness, even as they get older and learn more about God.
-It ignores the Bible's clear teaching about believers becoming new creatures, receiving a new nature, and continuously growing in sanctification and holiness till the day they die.
+The first is instant or entire sanctification, or sinless perfection, the belief that Christians are instantly perfected at conversion—or can eventually achieve a state of perfection in this life—and thus no longer sin, so they don't need to grow in holiness and grace every day of their lives.
+The problem here is an unbiblical view of sin and of the flesh, for believers do still sin, and when sin is not repented of it gets worse and eventually leads to death; and even shows that the person may not be regenerated to begin with.

 Harvey leans far towards the second extreme:

 We are all the worst of sinners, so anything we do that isn't sin is simply the grace of God at work....
 As the worst of sinners...I should be primarily suspicious and regularly suspicious of myself!...
 [M]y heart has a permanent tendency to oppose God and his ways....
 You see, your wicked heart and mine are amazingly similar.
 They both crave vindication.
 They want to insist that something else made us sin...something outside of us...beyond our control.
-Aha--our circumstances!"
+Aha—our circumstances!"
 (43, 64, 70)

 The apostle Paul, however, affirms the opposite of what Harvey claims in Romans 7.
-Believers sin--not because of their circumstances--but because the law of sin, something outside of the believer, works through their flesh: "So now it is no longer I who do it, but sin that dwells within me.
+Believers sin—not because of their circumstances—but because the law of sin, something outside of the believer, works through their flesh: "So now it is no longer I who do it, but sin that dwells within me.
 For I know that nothing good dwells in me, that is, in my flesh....
 Now if I do what I do not want, it is no longer I who do it, but sin that dwells within me" (Rom.
 7:17-18, 20).
-Believers still sin--not because their hearts are wicked--but because their unredeemed bodies can be triggered by sensual, sinful temptations.
+Believers still sin—not because their hearts are wicked—but because their unredeemed bodies can be triggered by sensual, sinful temptations.
 We must therefore “die daily” (1 Cor.
 15:31) because we “have crucified the flesh” (Gal.
 5:24).
 Part of the problem is that Harvey doesn't adequately define what a sinner is.
 This is all I could find:

-Now recall that the Bible has a specific way of describing human beings--as sinners....
+Now recall that the Bible has a specific way of describing human beings—as sinners....
 We are all in this category together.
 It's hardly an exclusive club.
 To accept the designation of "sinner" is to acknowledge who I am in relation to God.
 It also says who I am not: I am not a neutral actor.
 By my very nature (which is sinful), I am an offense to God's very nature (which is perfectly holy).
 So the term "sinner," when used in Scripture, clearly implies there is one (at least one) who is sinned against.
 (41)

 It is disappointing, then, that Harvey's most emphatic point throughout the entire book, which is evident in the title itself, is that "by the gospel we understand that, although saved, we remain sinners" (25).
 I think he stresses this far too much and makes the Bible say what it doesn't, resulting in several doctrinal imbalances.
 Later Harvey cites 1 Timothy 1:15: "The saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners, of whom I am the foremost."

 Harvey claims Paul "is saying, in effect, 'Look, I know my sin.
 And what I've seen in my own heart is darker and more awful; it's more proud, selfish, and self-exalting; and it's consistently and regularly in rebellion against God than anything I have glimpsed in the heart of anyone else' " (36).
 But this sounds like a description of an unregenerate, God-hating sinner!
 For "whoever says 'I know him' but does not keep his commandments is a liar, and the truth is not in him" (1 John 2:4).
 How then can a born-again Christian's "heart" be "consistently and regularly in rebellion against God"?
-Especially when God Himself promises to
+Especially when God Himself promises to sprinkle clean water on you, and you shall be clean from all your uncleanness, and from all your idols I will cleanse you.
+And I will give you a new heart, and a new spirit I will put within you.
+And I will remove the heart of stone from your flesh and give you a heart of flesh.
+And I will put my Spirit within you, and cause you to walk in my statutes and be careful to obey my rules.
+(Eze.
+36:25-27)

 In him also you were circumcised with a circumcision made without hands, by putting off the body of the flesh, by the circumcision of Christ, having been buried with him in baptism, in which you were also raised with him through faith in the powerful working of God, who raised him from the dead.
 (Col. 2:11-12)